K-arch27/arch-pine64-build-btrfs/README.md

 Work in progress to try and make it generate Image on a Btrfs Root with a snapper compatible layout for rollback

-Usage : sudo ./build -a ARCHITECTURE -d device -u ui other parameters are optionnal
+Usage : sudo ./build -a architecture -d device -u ui other parameters are optionnal

-         [-a ARCHITECTURE] ARCHITECTURE = aarch64 or armv7
+         [-a architecture] architecture = aarch64 or armv7

          [-d device] device = pinephone pinephone-pro pinetab